 Canada’s Workplace Hazardous Materials Information System (WHMIS) is going to change — after remaining essentially unchanged for more than two decades.
 WHMIS is a comprehensive program for providing information on the hazards and safe use of hazardous materials used in Canadian workplaces.

 WHMIS will be implementing the key elements of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 GHS was created several years ago to help standardize chemical hazard classification and communication worldwide.
-Once implemented, hazard information prepared in other countries will be easier to use in Canadian workplaces, as they will generally use the same hazard classification, labelling and data sheet rules.
+Once GHS implemented in Canada, hazard information prepared in other countries will be easier to use in Canadian workplaces, as they will generally use the same hazard classification, labelling and data sheet rules.
 Currently, the WHMIS classification rules, label and MSDS requirements are unique to Canada.